quicwg/base-drafts/draft-ietf-quic-recovery.md

 A client could have received and acknowledged a Handshake packet, causing it to discard state for the Initial packet number space, but not sent any ack-eliciting Handshake packets.
-In this case, when the Initial packet number space is discarded, the PTO is set from the current time.
+In this case, the PTO timer starts at the time that the Initial packet number space is discarded.

 ### Speeding Up Handshake Completion